solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 2. Select **Run** from the toolbar menu to execute the SQL command.

 3. In the query window, replace the script with the following to create the external file format and external data table.
 Notice that we defined `TransactionId` as an `nvarchar(36)` field instead of `uniqueidentifier`.
-This is because external tables do not currently support `uniqueidentifier` columns:
+This is because external tables do not currently support `uniqueidentifier` columns (replace `SUFFIX` with your **student ID**):

     ```sql
     IF NOT EXISTS (SELECT * FROM sys.external_file_formats where name = 'ParquetFormat')